mstrozyn/geolocation/README.md

 OK    8.24.99.0 US Hastings Memory usage: 3.13mb Lookup time: 15μs Final points for 10 measurements:  52.237044000000004
 ```
-In order to achieve best perfomance the "taskset" command is used to schedule execution on the specified cpu maximising the cache hit.
+In order to achieve the best perfomance the "taskset" command is used to schedule execution on the specified cpu maximising the cache hit.
-## Best score from 100 subsequent test runs:
+## min/max/avg score from 100 subsequent test runs:
 ```
 cd geolocation
 ./test.sh 100
+min: 48.937819499999996
+max: 49.0805105
+avg: 48,71
 ```
 ## Development and test environment:
 Developed and tested on ubuntu 20.04, 64 bit, Intel Core i3.